-- 4. Civic Estrangement & The Fourth of July: In Chapter 1, we learn about Henry Garnet, Alexander Crummell, and Charlotte Forten, who all critiqued and protested the celebration of the Fourth of July.
+- 4. Civic Estrangement & The Fourth of July: In Chapter 1, we learn about Henry Garnet, Alexander Crummell, and Charlotte Forten, who all critiqued and protested the celebration of America's Independence Day on the fourth of July.
 While their sentiments paralleled those of former slave and famed abolitionist Frederick Douglass and his 1852 speech "What to the Slave is the Fourth of July," as Givens explains on page 50, they engaged these ideas as young people "even before Douglass's searing indictment of the nation's mockery of freedom."
-Their varied criticisms of the celebration of the Fourth of July and freedom from British rule while African descendants lived in chattel slavery represented both black students' civic estrangement a concept defined by literary theorist Salamisha Tillet as the simultaneous experience of being a citizen and non-citizen (not having the protected rights of citizenship) and their commitment to the abolitionist cause. - 5.
+Their varied criticisms of the celebration of the Fourth of July and freedom from British rule while African descendants lived in chattel slavery represented both black students' civic estrangement a concept defined by literary theorist Salamisha Tillet as the simultaneous experience of being a citizen and non-citizen (not having the protected rights of citizenship) and their commitment to the abolitionist cause.
+At a young age, these black learners were attuned to the meaning of colonial freedom for the United States and how that freedom after 1776 did not extend to the ranks of African descendents. - 5.
 Fugitive Learning in the Context of Slavery: In the context of anti-literacy laws, which criminalized learning for both enslaved and free blacks in the South, reading and writing was an act of "fugitive justice," in which blacks viewed black codes, anti-literacy laws, and the entire legal institution of slavery as illegitimate (p.
 58).
 As a result, enslaved and free blacks had to conceal their learning through a variety of practices.
 Chapter 2 opens with the story of Richard Parker who, as an enslaved child, hid his book under his hat.
 Other narratives include the enslaved learning in pits in the ground and at night, and Susie King Taylor and her brother concealing their books in paper, among other strategies.
 As Givens writes, "under a hat, under the earth, under the radar of white surveillance the fundamental politics of black education emerged.
 Fugitive learning was constituted by the secret and subtle forms of educational resistance that black students enacted, even as they performed staged acts of compliance in the coercive presence of white authoritative power" (p.
 55).
-As explored further in Unit 3, fugitive learning was not only a practice of secretly gaining the skills of reading and writing text; it was also a practice of "developing a lens of critical literacy, counter readings of what was good and true in the world, even if doing so was at odds with dominant 'legal' procedure" (p.
+As explored further in Unit 3, fugitive learning was not only a practice of secretly gaining the skills of reading and writing; it was also a practice of "developing a lens of critical literacy, counter readings of what was good and true in the world, even if doing so was at odds with dominant 'legal' procedure" (p.
 69-70).